-We're just here to record data for you and though we have an awesome resident
+We're just here to record data for you and help keep you accountable to your own

-don't get to hold us responsible if you pick a stupid goal and injure yourself
+goals.
+You don't get to hold us responsible if you pick a stupid goal and injure

 Point the second: Privacy

-We're going to respect the privacy of your data; in other words, we won't whore
+We're going to respect the privacy of your data; in other words, we won't sell

-Otherwise, we reserve the right to anonymize your data and use it in the name of
+time.
+Otherwise, we reserve the right to anonymize your data and use it in

 Terms of Service: